William S. Richardson: Political career

-Controversies
+Tenure as Chief Justice

 Richardson's tenure as chief justice of the Supreme Court of Hawaii was marked by landmark decisions that recognized the precedent of the state's unique cultural and legal history; specifically the public's interests in the environment, and the rights of the indigenous Hawaiian people.
-Under Richardson, the court held that the public's interest in the natural environment may limit or prohibit commercial development of sensitive areas, particularly coastlines and beaches; that the public has right to access Hawaii's beaches, and that land created by lava flows belonged to the state, not to nearby property owners.
+Under Richardson, the court held that the public's interest in the natural environment may limit or prohibit commercial development of sensitive areas, particularly coastlines and beaches; that the public has the right to access Hawaii's beaches, and that land created by lava flows belonged to the state, not to nearby property owners.
 Richardson declared, "The western concept of exclusivity is not universally applicable in Hawaii."
 When two sugarcane plantations each sought the right to a water source, Richardson cited precedent from the court of the Kingdom of Hawai'i, and declared that the water belonged to neither of them, but to the state.
 The Richardson court recognized previously ignored claims of the indigenous Hawaiian people.